Angry Angel Books is now on Patreon!

 It is difficult to express how much I enjoyed this book.
 It had a little bit of flavor from many of the things I enjoy.
 A little X-Men, a little Lord of the Rings, some Ocean’s Eleven and Mission Impossible vibes as well, and I’m always here for an underdog story with dark pasts which feed character development and a love story that makes you want to say “JUST KISS ALREADY!!”
 There are also some hints that there may be some LGBT representation in the series, which I think is nice.
 You will love all these characters and root for their success.

 I get that this is a young adult novel.
-I also understand that the characters in YA are usually teenageers, as is the case here.
-A strength of this book (and perhaps a weakness if you’re looking for continuity) is that you forget they are teenagers.
+I also understand that the characters in YA are usually teenagers, as is the case here.
+A strength of this book is that you forget they are teenagers.
 It is only mentioned two or three times that they are 16 or whatever, so as you are reading you can see these characters as adults and the story stays just as impressive and enticing.
-In fact I enjoyed the book more because I read it that way.
+In fact, I enjoyed the book more because I read it that way.

 It ends with a “cliffhanger” and just picture me using finger quotes there for sarcasm because really it’s just the story stopping for a minute so you don’t have to read a 600 page book.
 You’re not really left in suspense, but you do want to know what happens next.
 This was a fun, intense, interesting read and I highly recommend it.